Almost Isotropy-Maximal Manifolds of Non-negative Curvature: Preliminaries

-An important subclass of manifolds admitting an effective torus action are the so-called {\it torus manifolds}.
-For more details on torus manifolds, we refer the reader to Hattori and Masuda \cite{HM}, Buchstaber and Panov \cite{BP}, and Masuda and Panov \cite{MP}.
+An important subclass of manifolds admitting an effective, isotropy-maximal torus action are the so-called {\it torus manifolds}.
+For more details on torus manifolds, we refer the reader to Hattori and Masuda \cite{HM}, Masuda and Panov \cite{MP}, and Buchstaber and Panov \cite{BP}.

-\begin{definition}[{\bf Torus Manifold}] A {\em torus manifold} $M$ is a $2n$-dimensional closed, connected, orientable, smooth manifold with an effective smooth action of an $n$-dimensional torus $T$ such that $M^T\neq \emptyset$. \end{definition} Note that a torus manifold gives us an example of an isotropy-maximal torus action.
-The following definition of an almost torus manifold is then natural.
+\begin{definition}[{\bf Torus Manifold}] A {\em torus manifold} $M$ is a $2n$-dimensional closed, connected, orientable, smooth manifold with an effective smooth action of an $n$-dimensional torus $T$ such that $M^T\neq \emptyset$, or, equivalently, the $T$-action is isotropy-maximal. \end{definition}